7+ Epic East Coast USA Road Trip Routes (Itineraries + Tips)

 Recommended Trip Length

 Four days is plenty for this drive, though you’ll have to limit your time in a few locations.
-You’ll be on the road for about 7 and a half hours during this east coast road trip.
+You’ll be on the road for about 7 and a half hours during this Eastern US vacation.

 New Hampshire 1886 Pemigewasset Covered Bridge at Fronconia Notch State Park, part of one of the best east coast USA road trips!